jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

 is copied into the "system.in.charges" file created by moltemplate.sh.
 A LAMMPS input script file (eg. "run.in.nvt" or "run.in.npt") is included with all of the OPLSAA examples.
-It tells LAMMPS to read this "system.in.charges" file after reading the "system.data" file.
-This overwrites the atom charges from "system.data" for the OPLSAA atoms.)*
+It tells LAMMPS to read this "system.in.charges" file after reading the "system.data" file, This overrides the atom charges from the "system.data" file.)*

 #### How to customize atomic charge (without modifying oplsaa.lt)